BiocsRE/BiocsRE/README.md

 - **Coding**: From front-end frameworks to back-end development, I’m always learning something new. 🎯
 - **Screen Sharing**: I think screen sharing is an amazing way to teach, collaborate, and inspire others. 📹✨
-- Reverse Engineering: I enjoy decompiling and analyzing systems to understand their inner workings and improve them. 🔍
+- **Reverse Engineering**: I enjoy decompiling and analyzing systems to understand their inner workings and improve them. 🔍

 ---